 Major depressive disorder, which is highly comorbid with PTSD, independently increases risk for suicidal ideation and attempts.
 The Veterans Affairs Translating Initiatives for Depression into Effective Solutions (TIDES) project uses a depression care liaison to link primary care and mental health services.
-The depression care liaison assesses and educates patients and follows up with both patients and providers to optimize treatment between primary care visits (Stone et al., 2017).
+The depression care liaison assesses and educates patients and follows up with both patients and providers to optimize treatment between primary care visits.

 This collaborative care supports mental health services by bringing mental health care to the primary care setting, where most patients are first detected and subsequently treated for many mental health conditions.
 An evaluation of TIDES found significant decreases in depression severity scores among 70% of primary care patients.
-TIDES patients also demonstrated 85% and 95% compliance with medication and followup visits, respectively (Stone et al., 2017).
+TIDES patients also demonstrated 85% and 95% compliance with medication and followup visits, respectively.